HypeCheck

 moderate

-A minimally processed sugar source.
+A minimally processed sugar used as a sweetener.
 No clinical evidence supports health benefits over regular sugar.

 Natural zero-calorie sweetener that lowers blood sugar spikes vs. sugar and appears safe for gut health.